 In this model, $\lambda = \frac{\gamma}{2}$ , $V_t(\varepsilon_t) = \sigma_t^2$ , and the vector $X_t$ and the slopes $\beta$ capture the drivers of the cost of effort and of outside opportunities.
+Once the elasticity $\lambda$ is estimated, we can obtain the risk premium linked to incentive pay, $\lambda \sigma_t^2$ .
+The risk premium is the portion of pay that arises because risk averse CEOs dislike variable pay.

 The elasticity of pay to variance of pay is not identified from a causal relation because both variables are determined in equilibrium as is clear in equation (3).
 Rather, it defines a structural relation between the two variables: any shock to one of the variables must be met with a shock to the other to preserve their structural relation, otherwise the participation constraint in the model would be violated.
 The additional compensation in mean pay for a marginal increase in the variance of pay is dictated by the CEO's level of risk aversion.
 A parallel to our exercise exists in the asset pricing literature where expected returns are related to the variance of returns times risk aversion.
 There, too, the lack of portfolio diversification imposes risk on the investor that then requires further compensation.
+Just as in the asset pricing literature, the trade-off between mean pay and variance of pay is not a causal relation because both variables are determined in equilibrium in the agency model.

 Our exercise is related to the literature that measures pay for performance sensitivities.
-That literature assumes that the relevant performance metric is the stock price.
-Instead, as we show below, CEO compensation contracts use simultaneously a variety performance metrics including various accounting-based performance metrics.
-Pay-for-performance sensitivities therefore lack the ability to combine the risk that arises from all the different performance metrics and performance-based pay.
-The variance of pay parsimoniously aggregates all such risk.
+That literature assumes that the most important performance metrics are contemporaneous stock returns and accounting returns.
+We show that CEO compensation contracts simultaneously use a variety of performance metrics including various accounting-based performance metrics.
+Past studies that estimate the pay-for-performance sensitivities using only just stock returns and accounting returns lack the ability to combine the risks that arise from all the different performance metrics, performance targets, and components pay.
+The variance of pay we rely on parsimoniously aggregates all such risk.

-3. Estimating the Variance of Pay
+3. Estimating the variance of pay